the-turing-way/the-turing-way/book/website/project-design/sdp/pd-sdp-sensitive-code.md

 Working with sensitive data may, however, create barriers to sharing your Jupyter notebook: you do not want to commit a Jupyter notebook containing sensitive data to GitHub.

 You can get around this hurdle by manually clearing your notebook's output before each Git commit you do.
-This process is, however, time-consumaring, cumbersome and - most importantly - extremely error-prone.
+This process is, however, time-consuming, cumbersome and - most importantly - extremely error-prone.
 You only need to forget to clear the output once to inadvertently expose your data.
 Another, much more efficient (and failsafe!) way of doing this is by using `nbstripout`.